-H. Application Details
+H. APPLICATION DETAILS

-H1.
-Application Due Date
+a) Application Due Date

-The K12 SWP application, the required forms, and all supporting documents must be submitted and certified via the NOVA reporting system on or before Friday, October 16, 2020, by 5:00 pm, at which time the application system will close.
+The K12 SWP application, the required forms, and all supporting documents must be submitted and certified via the NOVA reporting system on or before Friday, October 15, 2021, by 5:00pm, at which time the application system will close.
 Printed or faxed copies of the application will not be accepted.
 Only applications submitted via the NOVA reporting system will be accepted.

-H2.
-Application Review
+b) Application Review

-Each application will be read and scored by a minimum of three trained reviewers from the regional K12 Selection Committee formed by the SWP Regional Consortium in the region in which the applicant is applying.
-Application reviews will occur from October 19, 2020 through November 20, 2020.
+Each application will be read and scored by a minimum of three trained reviewers from the regional K12 Selection Committee formed by the Regional Consortium in the region in which the applicant is applying.
+Application reviews will occur from October 18, 2021, through November 19, 2021.

-The K12 Selection Committee can take a variety of factors into consideration in making their funding decisions and are not required to fund the highest scoring applications if these applications are determined not to align with the regional plans or do not meet regional economic needs (Education Code, Sections 88821 and 88830).
+The K12 Selection Committee can take a variety of factors into consideration in making their funding decisions and are not required to fund the highest scoring applications that are determined not to align with the regional plans and/or do not meet regional economic needs (Education Code, Sections 88821 and 88830).

 The K12 Selection Committee reserves the right to adjust the funding amount to align with the proposed scope of work in the application.
 The K12 Selection Committee may, at its discretion, award less than the amounts requested, based on review of the application and the committee's responsibility to ensure a portfolio of awards that best meets the needs of the region's economy and the intention of the legislation.
-When determining grant recipients under the K-12 component of the Strong Workforce Program, the K-12 Selection Committee shall consider past performance of grantees before awarding additional funds to those reapplying for grants (Education Code, Section 88830(a)).
+When determining grant recipients under the K-12 component of the Strong Workforce Program, the K12 Selection Committee shall consider past performance of grantees before awarding additional funds to those reapplying for grants (Education Code, Section 88830(a)).